wows-stats/wows-stats/README.md

   * Click on `Save`.
 If everything goes through, the installation page will becomes an blank page.

 # Usage
 1. Run `run.bat` to start the app.
+Or run `run_nocapture.bat` to start the app without capture functionality.
 2. You should see a web page open on `http://localhost:8080`, make sure only one web page to that address is open at all time.

+# Need cooperations
+Because of my poor linguistic ability, anyone please touch up translate text for English and Russian with editing lang_en.json/lang_ru.json file under "static/js/language/".
+And also anyone please try to create new JSON files for the other language(Thai(th), Chinese(zh-tw) and more!) by modifying from lang_ja.json.

 # API
 * /api